Troubleshooting

 Click the Add Exception button at the bottom.

-Enter the CCC path in the Add Security Exception window that appears on the screen.
+Enter the full CCC URL in the Location field of the Add Security Exception window that appears on the screen.

 Click the Get Certificate button and then click the Confirm Security Exception button after the certificate gets generated.
 You should now be able to access CCC on Mozilla Firefox.